nycto-auris/nycto-auris/Trading/TradingRules_Manifesto.md

 - If small caps are not getting follow through then take 50% at first take profit.
 - Look at a stock from both long and short side.
 What would you do for both plays?
 - Read and verify every order ticket before you place a trade. the wrong order type could be devastating.
+- No multi-tasking, like being on the phone, while entering a trade or holding a trade unless you are on your final tier and you have a hard stop in place
+- Always confirm setup on the 15min before entering a trade
+- Do not trade stocks with floats under 10mil or over 200mil